coffenbacher/cfb-data/README.md

 Here is a list of the provided datasets and information on using them.

+* **Teams** - a CSV, sourced from Wikipedia, of all of the teams, their locations, and mascots.
+* **Stadiums** - a CSV, sourced from Wikipedia, of all of the stadiums, their locations, and capacities.
 * **Coach Tenures** - a CSV, sourced from Wikipedia, of coaches and their respective tenures at schools.

 ## Roadmap